3Hren/blackhole/doc/sink-files.md

   * `autoflush` - Autoflush determines whether logs are dumped in the file immediately (`true`-value), or accumulated in the internal buffer (`false`);
   * `rotation` - Set of rotation logic properties.

-Below we will describe configuration entities in details.
+Below we will describe configuration entities `path` and `rotation` in details.

 ###path
 Path to the log file can contain placeholers in the next manner: